 Among this turmoil, the transfer planning wasn’t going that smoothly.
 United couldn’t sign Erik ten Hag’s first choice, Frenkie de Jong, while there were rumours that the number one target for this summer was Marko Arnautovic, a player who is known for his fragile temper.
 A player who last year played in China.
 Following all that, fans threatened they would boycott today’s big match, but they postponed their decision.

 It is not that the tide is turning.
 It is just that there is something somewhat brighter in the team’s future.
 Five-time European Champion Casemiro moved to Manchester, while the Glazers are ready to spend 100 million euros to bring in Anthony from Ajax.
 And on top of that, Cristiano Ronaldo decided to stay until the end of the season.

 At the same time, Liverpool’s start of the season isn’t ideal either.
 After drawing the opening match with Fulham, they had another mediocre outing.
 It wasn’t just the 1-1 against Crystal Palace at Anfield.
 It was the overall way the team looked.
 And we come back to a word we already used: temper.
 And when there’s a call for some cold blood, you can’t have an Uruguayan on the pitch.
 So Darwin Nunez was sent off for headbutting Andersen.

 So, how do you approach Manchester United – Liverpool tips at this time of the season?
 First of all, will the game even start?
 Jurgen Klopp has predicted the United fans’ riots going wild.
-But should the game does start, Liverpool are a fair favourite.
+But should the game does start, Liverpool are a fair favourite on first deposit bonus betting sites.
 The odds are very low, however, for a match of this calibre.
 It’s not a day to go big with our bet.
 We are going with Both Teams to Score, with a small stake.

 Manchester United – Liverpool Tips and Prediction: BTTS – 8/15